If making more money and having more freedom are on your list of goals this year, you might want to try a new job – creating your own job, that is.

 Despite my early mistakes – and even those I continue to make more than a decade later – I can honestly say that transitioning from employee to self-employment was the single best career decision I’ve ever made.

-Maybe 2015 will be the year you’ll make the same decision.
+Maybe this will be the year you’ll make the same decision.